-The collection, Letters to the Future: Black WOMEN / Radical WRITING celebrates temporal, spatial, formal, and linguistically innovative literature.
+A collection of poems, essays, elder conversations, and visual works, Letters to the Future: Black WOMEN / Radical WRITING, celebrates temporal, spatial, formal, and linguistically innovative literature.
 The anthology collects late-modern and contemporary work by Black women from the United States, England, Canada, and the Caribbean—work that challenges readers to participate in meaning making.
 Because one contextual framework for the collection is “art as a form of epistemology,” the writing in the anthology is the kind of work driven by the writer’s desire to radically present, uncovering what she knows and does not know, as well as critically addressing the future.

 Praise for Letters to the Future

 Letters to the Future somehow manages to collect the uncollectible range and effect of what it is to bear the world and lay it bare.
 Hunt and Martin give us an unprecedented sample of black women writing on and over the edge of what language is supposed to do.
 Commune and experiment, violence and care, transgression and groove sit together with hyperkinetic ease, here, where kitchen table becomes chronal engine.
 If you wonder (at) where we’re going, turn the page—Fred Moten

 Here goes time drawn up, bent on sentences set to crook-out straight and to slant it back, to wing it back, till it’s up in front again.
 All that in what is gut and wit, what cup filled to flowing over into whose hands.
 My eyes wet with it, this unrivalled collection, my eyes dry against time as each page lit, despite some clock grinding in darkness, the tasks to be done in day, these hard